READ THIS FIRST:

 This covers just one aspect of the conundrum.
 It’s a very important one, as it has laid the foundation for this evolving apparent emergency.
 But there is much more to cover.
 What, for instance, about the deaths?
 What about Italy?
 For now, although it may be easy to assume that the more severe later symptoms (including death) must be commoner in those who have tested positive than in those who tested negative, no evidence supporting that has been published.
 In fact, there’s no suggestion that those who have tested negative have even been followed up — implying that the test could simply be turning away many who are actually ill.

-In the coming days, I’ll write more about COVID-19, to try to shed new light on what’s going on.
-Specifically, I’ll cover the following topics (which in this article will become active hyperlinks as they are published):
+In the coming days I’ll write more about COVID-19 to try and shed new light on what’s going on.

 I will also discuss the role that the media have played in all of this.